jonathanscholtes/LangChain-RAG-Pattern-with-React-FastAPI-and-Cosmos-DB-Vector-Store/demo_api/ReadME.md

 # Python FastAPI Project with LangChain for RAG

 ## Overview
 This Python FastAPI project integrates LangChain for implementing the RAG (Retrieval Augmented Generation) pattern, leveraging a CosmosDB vector store for text retrieval and an Azure Storage Account for image retrieval.
+Please view the tutorial walk-through: [LangChain RAG with React, FastAPI, Cosmos DB Vector Search: Part 2](https://stochasticcoder.com/2024/02/29/langchain-rag-with-react-fastapi-cosmos-db-vector-part-2/).

 ## Features
 - Utilizes FastAPI for building a high-performance web API.